dcos/dcos-e2e/README.md

 sys.stdout = sys.stderr
 ```

-`pdb` will not work when running tests.
+`pdb` will not work when running tests in parallel.